canonical/vanilla-framework/docs/en/patterns/navigation.md

 `$grid-max-width` by placing everything inside the header element within a `.row` wrapper.

-Note: To make the navigation full width you should just remove the `row` div from the mark up presented below.
+Note: To make the navigation full width you should just remove the `row` element from the mark up presented below.